supercat1337/tree-tool/README.md

 ## Acknowledgments

 - Inspired by the Windows `tree` command
-- Built with pure Node.js for maximum compatibility
+- Built with pure Node.js and ES6 for modern development
 - Cross-platform testing on Windows, macOS, and Linux
+- Uses Node.js built-in utilities for robust argument parsing

+---

+**Note**: This tool requires Node.js version 14.8.0 or higher for ES6 module support and the `node:util` parseArgs function.